magruener/reconstructing-proprietary-video-streaming-algorithms/README.md

 |   +-- tree_mapper.py #Small tool to map the trees generated in this code to a more readable version
 ```
 ### Generating FeedbackResults
-The measurements have been generated with the code found in https://github.com/magruener/understanding-video-streaming-in-the-wild
+You can regenerate the measurements with the code found in https://github.com/magruener/understanding-video-streaming-in-the-wild.
 ### Tree Interpretation
 We have made the best trees we were able to generate for a given leaf number restriction available
 in the folder trees_visualised.
 Here we'll provide a short explanation for the composite features